openpesa/php-pesa/docs/src/docs/c2b.md

 The above code imports the Pesa SDK for us.

-Next we set our app credentials.
+Next, we set our app credentials.

 ```php
 $apiKey     = "your_API_key";